THIS UNIT

 A one-day lesson outlining the causes of the war for Mexican Independence, the key events and people including the filibusters in Texas, and the war’s outcome.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will make predictions about why the people of New Spain might have wanted to fight the War for Mexican Independence, which groups were likely fighting, who might have been their allies, what the likely result of the war was.
-In this exit ticket, students will identify the two most significant effects of the war out of a list of five options.
-This is based on the multi-select item type from the new 8th grade Social Studies STAAR test.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit Grade Level Work In this printable assignment, students will read short passages outlining and providing an explanation for the events that caused the war, the significant events of the war, and the effect of the war.
-Grade level work includes matching academic vocabulary, multiple-choice questions and short answer questions with sentence stems to guide responses.
-Foundation Work In this printable assignment, students will read short passages outlining and providing an explanation for the events that caused the war, the significant events of the war, and the effect of the war.
-Foundations work includes matching academic vocabulary with two items pre-completed, multiple-choice questions with one answer eliminated, and short answer questions with sentence stems and answer options to guide responses.
-Advanced Work In this printable assignment, students will read short passages outlining and providing an explanation for the events that caused the war, the significant events of the war, and the effect of the war.
+Father Miguel Hidalgo y Costilla Philip Nolan Jean Lafitte Augustus Magee Jose Bernardo Gutiérrez de Lara Dr. James Long General José Joaquín Arredondo Augustín de Iturbide Vicente Guerrero Creoles (Criollos) Peninsulares Mestizos Mulattos Filibusters Nacogdoches La Bahía New Orleans San Antonio The Medina River The Grito de Dolores Speech The Treaty of Córdoba The Plan of Iguala The Three Guarantees Caste System The Battle of Medina - August 18, 1813 The War for Mexican Independence – 1810-1821 Republic Constitutional Monarchy Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will make predictions people New Spain might wanted fight War Mexican Independence, groups likely fighting, might allies, likely result war was.
+In exit ticket, students will identify two significant effects war list five options.
+This based multi-select item type new 8th grade Social Studies STAAR test.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Grade Level Work In printable assignment, students will read short passages outlining providing explanation events caused war, significant events war, effect war.
+Grade level work includes matching academic vocabulary, multiple-choice questions short answer questions sentence stems guide responses.
+Foundation Work In printable assignment, students will read short passages outlining providing explanation events caused war, significant events war, effect war.
+Foundations work includes matching academic vocabulary two items pre-completed, multiple-choice questions one answer eliminated, short answer questions sentence stems answer options guide responses.
+Advanced Work In printable assignment, students will read short passages outlining providing explanation events caused war, significant events war, effect war.
 Advanced work includes short, constructed response questions.

 Unit Plan # 7 45-60 min none 71B 72D 720B 720D